 Call for Proposals

-The AFB invites eligible Kyoto Protocol Parties to submit proposals for EDA grants.
+The AFB invites eligible Parties to the Kyoto Protocol or the Paris Agreement to submit proposals for EDA grants.
 The grants are available only to accredited national implementing entities (NIEs) of the Adaptation Fund.
 Proposals may be submitted using the one-step (submission of a fully developed proposal) or two-step (submission of a concept for endorsement by the AFB first, followed by submission of a fully developed proposal) project approval process and will be considered under the Fund’s regular review cycle and approval process for concrete projects and programmes.

 The objective of Enhanced Direct Access under the Fund is to empower developing country recipients of international climate finance beyond what can be achieved through the Direct Access modality alone, by devolving decision-making in the programming of internationally allocated funds to the national and sub-national levels.
 This means that the screening, review and selection of projects would be done at the national and sub-national level with stronger stakeholder engagement in the decision-making on proposed resilience initiatives and their financing at those levels.